-- Only program of its kind based at a medical school, and one of the few forensic science graduate programs offered in New England - Emphasis on biomedical specialties including toxicology, pathology, DNA analysis and bloodstain pattern analysis - Access to state-of-the-art laboratory equipment used in forensic DNA analysis, drug chemistry, trace analysis, and microscopy - Coursework in criminal law including a mock court class designed to prepare students to give expert witness testimony - Accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) - The full-time, 38-credit program begins in September students can take classes in the spring as non-degree students while applying for fall admission - All classes are taught by faculty who are also accomplished forensic science professionals and frequently sought after by trial lawyers and media organizations - Field experiences build skills in crime-scene sketching, bloodstain pattern analysis, photography, and the documentation, collection, and packaging of physical evidence - All students complete a program of independent research that is incorporated into a thesis of publishable quality - While not required, students are encouraged to participate in internships at crime laboratories, law enforcement agencies or research laboratories - Graduates pursue careers as forensic scientists, DNA analysts, chemists, death investigators and crime scene responders at the local, state and federal level, or choose to continue their education in M.D., Ph.D. or other advanced academic programs - The degree is awarded by Graduate Medical Sciences at Boston University School of Medicine
+- Only program of its kind based at a medical school, and one of the few forensic science graduate programas offered in New England - Emphasis on biomedical specialties including toxicology, pathology, DNA analysis and bloodstain pattern analysis - Access to state-of-the-art laboratory equipment used in forensic DNA analysis, drug chemistry, trace analysis and microscopy - Coursework in criminal law, including a mock court class designed to prepare students to give expert witness testimony - Accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) - The full-time, 38-credit program begins in September -- students can take classes in the spring as non-degree students while applying for fall admission. - All classes are taught by faculty who are also accomplished forensic science professionals and frequently sought after by trial lawyers and media organizations.